 Change the location of your Google BigQuery destination.

-In this article, we’ll cover how append-only replication works and how to account for it in your queries.
+Learn how Append-only Loading works and how to account for it in your queries.

 Reference documentation for version 1 of Stitch’s Google BigQuery destination, including info about Stitch features, replication, and transformations.

 Learn how Stitch will load data from your integrations into version 2 of Stitch’s Google BigQuery destination.